agussomacal/PerplexityLab/README.md

 - if we wish to re-do the experiments even if they have been already computed.
 - maybe we wish to start anew and forget everything.

 Finally, specify a list of values each input variable can take.
-The experiment functions defined above will be executed for each combination of the input variables (cartesian product)
+The experiment functions defined above will be executed for each combination of the input variables (cartesian product).
 ``` python
 dm = lab.execute(
     data_manager=dm,